Nundah Real Estate

 Things to do in Nundah

-Nundah has lots of activities on offer for all members of the family, whatever your age or interests.
+Nundah has loads of activities on offer for all members of the family, whatever your age or interests.
 Tiddlywinks Dance And Play Cafe caters to all children from infancy up to 11 years.
-In addition to the Toddler Dance Program, Tiddlywinks has cheerleading, hip hop and jazz ballet classes for kids.

 The Nundah Farmers Market runs every Sunday at Nundah Train Station from 6am to midday.
 A huge variety of produce is available, including vegetables, prawns and other seafood, gourmet meats, spices and herbs.
 You can also find other items such as handmade gifts, plants and flowers, and health and lifestyle products.